 Gwynt y Môr wind farm equipment

 The wind farm is situated in water depths ranging from 15m to 30m.
 It uses 160 Siemens SWT-3.6-107 wind turbines rated at 3.6MW each.
-The turbines are supported by monopile foundations, with each one consisting of a 5m diameter steel tube measuring 50m to 70m in length, and weighing from 500t to 700t each.
+The turbines are supported by monopile foundations, with each one consisting of a 5m diameter steel tube measuring 50m to 70m in length and weighing 500t to 700t each.

 Construction of the north Wales wind power facility